Skip to main content

 Biopsy

-For a biopsy, a small piece of a lymph node or, more often, an entire lymph node is removed for testing in a lab.
+For a biopsy, part or all of a lymph node (or tumor) is removed for testing in a lab.

 A biopsy is the only way to confirm a person has NHL.
-But it's not always done right away because many symptoms of NHL can also be caused by other problems, like an infection, or by other kinds of cancer.
-For example, enlarged lymph nodes are more often caused by infections than by lymphoma.
-Because of this, doctors often prescribe antibiotics and wait a few weeks to see if the lymph nodes shrink.
-If the nodes stay the same or continue to grow, the doctor might order a biopsy.
+But it’s not always done right away because many symptoms of NHL can also be caused by other problems, like an infection, or by other kinds of cancer.
+Because enlarged lymph nodes are more often caused by infections than by lymphoma, doctors often prescribe antibiotics and wait a few weeks to see if the lymph nodes shrink.
+If the nodes stay the same or continue to grow, the doctor might then order a biopsy.

 A biopsy might be needed right away if the size, texture, or location of a lymph node or the presence of other symptoms strongly suggests lymphoma.